Starflyer 59: 2009–present: The Changing of the Guard and further projects

-On April 26, 2019, Young In My Head was released through Tooth & Nail.
+On April 26, 2019, Young in My Head was released through Tooth & Nail.
 It was released on CD and vinyl, including limited edition versions, as well as digitally.
-For this recording, Jason's son (credited as C. Martin) played drums, and longtime member Steven Dial played bass.
+For this recording, Jason's son (credited as C. Martin) played drums, and longtime member Steven Dail played bass.
 TW Walsh provided synth as a guest musician.

 On May 14, 2020, Velvet Blue Music released the single "This Recliner" to promote the EP Miami, which was released on June 19, 2020 and included three new songs and two reworked versions of songs from Young in My Head.

 On October 15, 2021, Starflyer 59 released Vanity through Velvet Blue Music digitally, as well as on CD and vinyl.

+On May 9, 2024 (5/9 Day), a new release was teased on the band's Facebook page.
+Lust for Gold will be released on Velvet Blue Music as catalog number VBM 235.
+No other information, including release date, was provided.
+Lust for Gold was released on August 16, 2024.
+The first single, 909 was released July 19, 2024.
+909 refers to the area code for the Riverside, California area during the band's early years.
+The 909 area code was created in 1992, just before the band's founding (later, western Riverside County was split off from 909 and assigned area code 951 on July 17, 2004).

+On January 2, 2025, a new album release was posted to the band's Bandcamp page. `Déjame Dormir` was released on Velvet Blue Music as catalog number VBM 241.
+The album re-imagines their own tracks as soft & gentle, sleepy & dreamy lullabies.

 Side projects

 Jason Martin's side projects include: